ascoarchitect/multi-cloud-architecture/devsecops/README.md

 ### Terraform

 I'm going to include an extra section on Terraform here, because I can't emphasis enough the need to become familiar with its approach and application.
-I doubt many if any cloud engineer or cloud developer will not come across Terraform at some point, so here's a basic breakdown of some of the elements.
+I doubt many if any cloud engineers or cloud developers will not come across Terraform at some point, so here's a basic breakdown of some of the elements.

-There are three elements to developing Terraform, including writing the configuration files, planning your deployment then applying your code.
+There are three phases to developing Terraform, including writing the configuration files, planning your deployment then applying your code.

 <img src="https://github.com/ascoarchitect/multi-cloud-architecture/blob/main/devsecops/terraform-approach.png" alt="Terraform Approach" style="height: 400px;"/>